nmurilo/ssldate/README.md

 alert for certificate due to expire.

 Options:
--f: file of one ip or host per line
+-f: one ip or host per line file
--h: single host or ip verification
+-h: single host or ip
 -a: alert for certificate due to expire

 Enjoy!